DX9david/DX9WARE-Troubleshooting/DX9WARE Crashing.md

 # DX9WARE CRASHING AFTER THE THIRD CONSOLE :

 Make sure the console isn't blank with DX9WARE in yellow letters (Else, refer to the other guide https://github.com/DX9david/DX9WARE-Troubleshooting/blob/main/DX9WARE%20blank%20third%20window.md )

+Make sure they do not have any other exploits with auto attach features

 Intel 12th gen igpu can cause crashes

 Turn it off in device manager

+# In depth methods (These are not to be tested in priority)

 Potential solution : Open task manager > startup and disable all